dannymachal/DevDmBootstrap3/readme.md

 ### Copyrights and License Information for theme resources

-i) DevDmBootstrap3 uses elements from the Twitter Bootstrap Framework, which is under the Apache v2 license. ii) DevDmBootstrap3 uses the GLPHYICONS Halflings included in the Twitter Bootstrap Framework, which is under the Apache v2 license. iii) DevDMBootstrap3 uses Edward McIntyre’s wp_boot_strap_navwalker https://github.com/twittem/wp-bootstrap-navwalker GPL v3.
+i) DevDmBootstrap3 uses elements from the Twitter Bootstrap Framework, which is under The MIT License (MIT). ii) DevDmBootstrap3 uses the GLPHYICONS Halflings included in the Twitter Bootstrap Framework, which is under the Apache v2 license. iii) DevDmBootstrap3 uses Edward McIntyre’s wp_boot_strap_navwalker https://github.com/twittem/wp-bootstrap-navwalker GPL v3.

 Everything else used in this theme has been created by me (Danny Machal), especially for the DevDmBootstrap3 theme and is distributed under GPL v3 license.